 4 Best Ways To Fix Sweet Iced Coffee Forever

 Just took a sip of your iced coffee and it’s just too sickeningly sweet?
-What went wrong and how can you fix it so you can still enjoy your cold coffee.
+What went wrong and how can you fix it so you can still enjoy your cold coffee?

-In the vast majority of cases, there is simply too much sugar or another sweetener is added to the coffee.
+In the vast majority of cases, there is simply too much sugar or another sweetener added to the coffee.
 Some drinks are supposed to be sweet and other times a mistake has been made.
 Adding more black coffee or more ice is often a simple solution to reduce sweetness.

 Why Is Your Iced Coffee Is Too Sweet?

-Of course to fix a problem you first have to know how it got that way.
+Of course, to fix a problem you first have to know how it got that way.
 If you made iced coffee at home and it’s too sweet, you probably know what happened.

 1. Too Much Sweetener